 The general scoring for defenses includes points for fumbles, interceptions, sacks, safeties, and restricting offensive yards and points.
 Special teams scoring incorporates any kickoff or punt return touchdowns, blocked punts, and blocked field goal attempts.

 For the defensive side, the most commonly used strategy by analysts is steaming defenses.
 This concept involves examining weekly matchups for weaker or outmatched offensive opponents and looking for defenses on your league’s waiver wire to maximize your production from this roster spot.
-If you’re taking that approach, this ranking page will be a bookmark you visit often.
+If you’re taking that approach, these 2020 defense fantasy rankings will be a bookmark you visit often.[sv slug=fantasy]

-Defense/Special Teams Fantasy Rankings Highlights for Week 3
+Defense/Special Teams Fantasy Rankings Highlights for Week 8

 Los Angeles Chargers

-Week 3: Defense/Special Teams Fantasy Rankings
+Week 8: Defense/Special Teams Fantasy Rankings

 If you need to search for specific teams, you can do so using our filters below.
 Don’t forget to reset them to clear your board and start from the beginning.
-As injuries and news come in, we will be updating our rankings to make sure you are covered.
-Please note: On mobile devices, these rankings view best in landscape mode.
+As injuries and news come in, we will be updating our rankings to make sure you are covered and know which teams are our top streaming defenses of the week.

-|Week 3 Rank||Defense||Def.
+|Week 11 Rank||Defense||Def.
 Rank Against Pass||Def.
 Rank Against Run||Opponent||Off.
 Passing Rank||Off.
 Rushing Rank|

 Andrew Thomas Jordan is an editor and fantasy analyst for the Pro Football Network covering Dynasty Football and our 2020 team defense rankings.
 You can follow him @The_ATJ on Twitter and hear him weekly as co-host of The Fantasy Force Podcast.